JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 2. Keep tools to a singular workflow
 	-	The best automation is a set of loosely coupled tools that are strung together
 	-	This simplifies the debugging and maintenance of the tools
-	-	Chaining multiple workflows together is called called orchestration
+	-	Chaining multiple workflows together is called orchestration
 	-	Use an orchestration tool to chain the tools together
 3. Think about the consumer of the tool
 	-	Can they use it easily